Theory to Practice

 Hamline Plan Letter

 Area of Study

-Goals: This is an introductory methods class in which students will apply theories of early adolescent development, learning, instruction, and assessment to classroom situations.
+Goals: This is an introductory methods class in which students will apply theories of learning, instruction, early adolescent development, motivation, and assessment to classroom situations.
 Content: Analysis of teaching and learning instructional theory; structuring and managing the learning environment; strategies for assessing learning; designing developmentally appropriate learning opportunities to incorporate different approaches to learning, learning styles, and multiple intelligences; and strategies for culturally responsive instruction.
-Includes a 20-hour clinical experience with middle school students to be arranged by the Office of Clinical Experiences.
-Taught: Fall and Spring terms Prerequisites: (EDU 1150 or EDU 3150) AND (EDU 1250 or EDU 3250) Note: Students who have transferred in the equivalent course content without clinical experience should see the Program Coordinator to enroll in a 1-credit Independent Study to earn the course equivalency.
+Includes a 20-hour guided clinical experience with middle school students.
+Taught: Fall and spring terms Prerequisites: (EDU 1150 or EDU 3150) AND (EDU 1250 or EDU 3250) Note: Students who have transferred in the equivalent course content without clinical experience should see the Program Coordinator to enroll in a 1-credit Independent Study to earn the course equivalency.
 Credits: 4

 Basford, Letitia, "EDU3260-02.Theory to Practice.Sp14.Basford,Letitia" (2014).
 Historic Syllabi -- full text access limited to internal Hamline administrative staff only.
 7843.